 31' 0'' x 20' 0'' (9.44m x 6.09m)

-Steps up to a rear gate opening to Cambrian Street.
+Yard area with the potential parking space, rear gate opening to Cambrian Street.

 We have been verbally informed by the Local Rating Authority that the current Rateable Value of the property is £8900.
 The UBR for 2017/2018 is 46.6p.
 Interested parties are advised to make their own enquiries with the Local Authority for verification purposes.